dhowe/ritwit/README.md

 # RiTwit

-A simple twitter client for js
+A simple twitter client for node.js

 # Installing